yegdroid/testing7May2013/slides.md

 * "With the support of Robotium, test case developers can write function, system and acceptance test scenarios, spanning multiple Android activities."
 * Open source and lots of community support
 * Extends JUnit style and conventions so there is almost no learning curve.

 !SLIDE left
+#What can we test?
+* methods
+* classes
+* activities
+* content providers
+* services
+* resources
+* almost everything??

+!SLIDE left
+#What can't we test?
+* OpenGL/NDK code?
+Haven't found anything about this.

+!SLIDE left
 #What else can we do?
 * maven plugins for testing after compiling